 Explore the latest in pediatric cancers, including advances in genetic sequencing and treatment of solid and liquid tumors in children.

-This cohort analysis examines the association between self-reported exercise and change in exercise and mortality in adult survivors of childhood cancer.
+This cross-sectional study examines the association between exercise intolerance and sense of perceived well-being in adult survivors of childhood cancer.

 Customize your JAMA Network experience by selecting one or more topics from the list below.